 We are striving to improve the lives of ex-offenders, ex-military, care leavers and the local unemployed.
-We look to give meaningful, secure employment to those most distant from the labour market.
+We look to give meaningful support to those most distant from the labour market.

 By engaging with these demographics, we provide awareness and expert solutions to ensure everyone has a fair chance at obtaining employment.

 It is reported that 50% of individuals in the care system feel in unstable accommodation; care leavers also disproportionately underachieve academically.